 In 2016, Helen released her autobiography Not Without A Fight.
 The City Press described it as the ‘Nonfiction book of the year’.

-Helen was elected as the DA’s Federal Council Chairperson on 20 October 2019, a position in which she currently serves.
+Helen was elected as the DA’s Federal Council chairperson on 20 October 2019 and again on 2 April 2023.